inno-se/the-guide/README.md

 You should start designing the architecture early in the project after gathering initial [ASRs](#architecturally-significant-requirements-asrs) [[^Bck], p.
 371], [^InitialArchitectureModeling].

 You should decide what's the acceptable level of detail for the architecture at the moment (see [JBGE](#just-barely-good-enough-jbge)).

 Note that it may be costly to significantly modify the architecture later in the project [[^Bck], p.
 32].

-You should review and update the architecture throughout the project to account for [ASRs](#architecturally-significant-requirements-asrs) that are high-priority at the corresponding moment.

 ![When to design architecture](./assets/WhenToDesignArchitecture.png)